-- No more than 10% of the overall contained metal must be contained within the first 1% of the highest-grade samples. - The log-normal distribution of grades must not show any erratic grade bins or distant values from the main population. - The coefficient of variation must be approximately 2.0.
+- The log-normal distribution of grades must not show any erratic grade bins or distant values from the main population. - The coefficient of variation must be approximately 2.0.

 Table 14-5 and Table 14-6 present the selection of the capping limits used in the grade interpolation passes by group of lenses for each zone.
-A three-step capping strategy was used for all zones except Lynx Main and Triple Lynx for which some groups of lenses were interpolated using a four-step strategy.
+A three-step capping strategy was used for all zones.